Prateek-27/TrialMatch/README.md

    - The project focused on analyzing publicly available data without intruding on users' privacy.
 No PII, such as names or email addresses, was collected or used.

 3. **Demonstration and Consent**
-   - The project emphasized the generation of personalized messages as a demonstration of capability.
+   - The project emphasized the sending of personalized messages as a demonstration of capability.
 The actual sending of messages was conducted in a controlled manner, and the approach respects the need for user consent before any real-world application.

 ---